 How to Participate

-On-Campus Interviews/Resume Drop - Submit your resume and any additional documents requested by the employer in ClaremontConnect.
-Employers review the submitted resumes and if you are selected, you will be notified and asked to sign up for an interview time in ClaremontConnect.
+On-Campus Interviews/Resume Drop - Submit your resume and any additional documents requested by the employer in Handshake.
+Employers review the submitted resumes and if you are selected, you will be notified and asked to sign up for an interview time in Handshake.
 If selected for an interview, make sure you spend significant time preparing.
-Click here to learn more about interview preparation.
+Learn more about interview preparation.
 We highly recommend that you do at least one practice interview.
 Because these take time to schedule, you should start preparing for interviews prior to getting accepted for one.
 Remember, not all interviews take place at Pomona College, so check the location carefully.
 Arrive 15 minutes prior to scheduled interview time.

 Information Tables – These are more casual interactions with employers or graduate schools that typically occur in the dining halls over the lunch hour.
 RSVPs are not required for information tables.
 Casual dress is fine.

 Career Fairs – Prior to the event, try to research the organizations as much as possible.
 Develop a list of questions you want to ask.
 This is your opportunity to impress them so that when you apply online, they remember a favorable interaction with you.
-To learn more about networking, click here.
+Learn more about networking.
 Dress in business attire and bring several copies of your resume.

 Q. How do I find out who is doing on-campus recruiting?

-A. Log in to your ClaremontConnect account.
+A. Log in to your Handshake account.
 To search for information sessions and tables go to “Events” and then “Organization Events.”
-To see interviewing opportunities go to the “ClaremontConnect Opportunities” section, then under “Show Me” select “On-Campus Recruiting/Interviews.”
+To see interviewing opportunities go to the “Handshake Opportunities” section, then under “Show Me” select “On-Campus Recruiting/Interviews.”